 Employer Inquiries and Exams

-What is Your Employer's Duty to Accommodate?
+What Is Your Employer's Duty To Accommodate?
 An Attorney Can Help

-If you believe that your rights may have been violated under the ADA, you may need legal help.
+If you believe your rights may have been violated under the ADA, you may need legal help.
 Contact a local employment law attorney to learn more about your rights and obligations under the law.